• Home

 That was until we reached the river that flows from the mountains into the lake.
 Where there was once a stone bridge, allowing passage across the river, there was now an enormous mash-up of boulders, shredded trees and a riverbank that appeared to have been clawed apart by some sort of monster.

-The nearby picnic grounds were covered in boulders, knee high mud and debris along with countless trees.
+The nearby picnic grounds were covered in boulders, knee high mud and debris along with countless dead trees.
 It looked as though a tsunami had torn through the area.

 What puzzled us the most was…what happened to the river that was flowing out to the lake less than a week ago.
 The waterfalls that originate high up in the surrounding mountains that feed the river are still active, so where was the water?